 {\bf Example(Figure \ref{smr_counter}):} there are five rings of $K_5$'s, where each ring consists of $7$ $K_5$'s.
-In the graph, every $K_5$ is a vertex-maximal strong Maxwell-rigid subgraph, and the $IE_{\hbox{full}}$ count for the cover $\X$ is $(3*5-6 )* (6*5+1) - 5*5 -10 = 244$.
+In the graph, every $K_5$ is a vertex-maximal strong Maxwell-rigid subgraph, and the IE$_{\text{full}}$ count for the cover $\X$ is $(3*5-6 )* (6*5+1) - 5*5 -10 = 244$.
 Here the $(6*5+1)$ is the number of $K_5$'s and $5*5 + 10$ is the total number of shared edges.
 But if we take $9$ edges in every $K_5$ except $T$ such that the missing edges are not shared, then we obtain a set $\M^\prime$ that is Maxwell-dependent.
 From $\M^\prime$ we drop one edge $e$ of $T$ and add one missing edge $f$ to the $K_5$ that shares $e$ with $T$.
 Then we get a set $\M^{\prime\prime}$ that is a {\it minimum-size} maximal Maxwell-independent set of $G$.
 The size of $\M^{\prime\prime}$ is $(6*9-5)*5=245$, where $6*9-5$ is the number of edges in each ring, not counting the edges in $T$ that are unshared in that ring.